Studio Etiquette/FAQs

 Leaving early.

-If you have to leave early for some reason, be sure to tell your teacher before the class starts and situate yourself close to where you'll exit once you need to leave.
+If you have to leave early for some reason, please tell your teacher before the class starts and situate yourself close to where you'll exit once you need to leave.

 Don't teach other students in class.